cybercur4/Wiley-Edge/README.md

 - Displaying Details of Employee

 #### Day 2
--Find frequency of Each Character in String.
+- Find frequency of Each Character in String.
--Reverse The Given String
+- Reverse The Given String
--Check Whether Email is Valid or Not.
+- Check Whether Email is Valid or Not.